 For the full webinar recording, please visit the following link

 The WTS-KH library database has a searchable electronic index of published, reliable resources.
-It has access to a wealth of useful research materials from academic journals, newspapers and is updated: The WTS online database can be found on the library page and searchable by subject of interest, Pub Year, Descriptors and Author.
+It has access to a wealth of useful up-to-date research material from academic journals and, newspapers; the WTS online database can be found on the library page and searchable by subject of interest, Pub Year, Descriptors and Author.

 -Please check the link below for more details:

-Dr. Zaatari has participated in the following meetings that deal with contemporary issues related to emerging tobacco products and their regulations and what lessons have learned from conventional tobacco products.
+Dr. Zaatari has participated in the following meetings that deal with contemporary issues related to emerging tobacco products, their regulations and what lessons can be learned from regulating conventional tobacco products.
 Because of the pandemic, all these meetings were virtual: